 Making this choice is, of course, not a way to simply illegally remove unfavourable conditions, and you must adhere to the laws for closure and company formation.

 However, it will allow you to carry on trading, continue to earn an income, and make sure you’re not put into a situation that could lead to court-imposed fines or even a criminal enquiry.

 In the long term, restoring your company could save you thousands of pounds in debt fees and running costs and ensure your business flourishes and grows once again.

 This legislation is in place to stop directors from simply closing one company and starting another to escape debts (and the consequences).

 In simple terms, if your company can’t pay its bills, then it is probably insolvent.
 There are three tests to measure whether this is the case:

-- The cash flow test – can your company pay its debts when they are due?
+- First, the cash flow test – can your company pay its debts when they are due?

-- The balance sheet test – does your company owe more than it owns as a company or are the assets exceeded by its liabilities?
+- Then the balance sheet test – does your company owe more than it owns as a company, or are the assets exceeded by its liabilities?

-- The legal action test – if a business to which you owe money obtains a court judgement that goes unanswered, or if your company has outstanding statutory demands for payment.
+- Then the legal action test – if a business to which you owe money obtains a court judgment that goes unanswered, or if your company has outstanding statutory demands for payment.

-If your company fails any of these tests, then it is very likely your company is insolvent, and you must maximise creditors’ interests as a priority.
+If your company fails any of these tests, your company is likely insolvent, and you must maximise creditors’ interests as a priority.

 That doesn’t mean the business must be closed, as there could be options available to you to rescue it.